opensearch-project/sql/DEVELOPER_GUIDE.rst

 Doctest
 >>>>>>>

 Python doctest library makes our document executable which keeps it up-to-date to source code.
 The doc generator aforementioned served as scaffolding and generated many docs in short time.
 Now the examples inside is changed to doctest gradually.
-For more details please read `Doctest <./docs/dev/testing-doctest.md>`_.
+For more details please read `testing-doctest <./docs/dev/testing-doctest.md>`_.

 Backports